-s saw De Wolf Hopper and

-in the Sousa and Klein his co opera, " Charlatan," for the first time, bia Theatre last evening. at the . s well filled and the large The theat red from its applause to audienc thoroughly.
-Curtain calls enjoy the opt Mr. Hopper and the comwere give pany at t' of each act, and between .ird acts Mr. Hopper rethe sect sponded he of his usual neat little he Charlatan" differs from speeches. most of the omic operas of nowadays in that it has a consecutive and interesting story that one doesn't have to use a telescope to find out.
+s saw De Wolf Hopper and Broo. in the Sousa and Klein his co opera, " Charlatan," for the first time, bia Theatre last evening. at the s well filled and the large The theat red from its applause to audienc thoroughly.
+Curtain calls enjoy the art Mr. Hopper and the comwere give pany at t' of each act, and between .ird acts Mr. Hopper rethe secc sponded ne of his usual neat little he Charlatan" differs from speeches. most of the omic operas of nowadays in that it has to consecutive and interesting story that one doesn't have to use a telescope to find out.
 It tells how one Demidoff, the Charlatan, is induced by Gogol, a Russian nobleman, to palm off the Charlatan's daughter Anna as a princess in order that she may marry Prince Boris, so that the latter would forfeit his estates to Gogol for having married out of the nobility.
 The Charlatan jumps at the opportunity of having his daughter marry a prince, even through deception, the marriage takes place, and a peck of trouble ensues for all concerned, ending in the wicked Gogol getting his deserts.
 Sousa's music in this opera is not up to the standard of his former efforts, but it is, nevertheless, very pleasing.
 Charles Klein's book is interesting and humorous all the way through.
 Mr. Hopper as Demidoff, the Charlatan, has one of the best parts that he has ever essayed and he fills it exactly.
-He is supported by Nella Bergen, as his daughter Anna, and later as the bogus princess; Alice Judson, who shows a vast mprovement in a soubrette part; Edmund Stanley as Prince Boris, a tenor role that s admirably sung; Mark Price as Gogol; Alfred Klein as a tragedian, and later as a ady in waiting to the bogus princess, and Seorge W. Barnum, Arthur Cunningham, Harry P. Stone, Charles Arthur, Katherne Carlisle and Adine Bouvier in the minor roles, all of which were acceptably filled.
-Nella Bergen's delightful soprano, voice is heard to unusual advantage in this opera, and last evening she won several encores in the dainty songs with which Sousa has provided her.
-The stage settings and costuming of "The Charlatan" are more gorgeous than any of the operas in which Mr. Hopper has yet ap-
+He is supported by Nella Bergen, as his daughter Anna, and later as the bogus princess; Alice Judson, who shows a vast mprovement in a soubrette part; Edmund Stanley as Prince Boris, a tenor role that s admirably sung; Mark Price as Gogol; Alfred Klein as a tragedian, and later as a ady in waiting to the bogus princess, and Beorge W. Barnum, Arthur Cunningham, Harry P. Stone, Charles Arthur, Katherne Carlisle and Adine Bouvier in the minor roles, all of which were acceptably filled.
+Nella Bergen's delightful soprano voice is heard to unusual advantage in this opera, and last evening she won several encores in the dainty songs with which Sousa has provided her.
+The stage settings and costuming of "The Charlatan" are more gorgeous than any of the operas in which Mr. Hopper has yet ap- De Wolf Hopper and his capital company are in the full sway of success at the Chestrut St. Opera House, where Sousa and Klein's opera, "The Charlatan," is being given a magnificent production.

-HLADEI PHIA-RECORD JAN 711899

-peared.

-De Wolf Hopper and his capital com-pany are in the full sway of success at the Chestnut Street Opera House, where Sousa and Klein's opera, "The Charla-tan," is being given a magnificent pro-duction.
 The company surrounding Mr. duction.
 The company surrounding Mr. Hopper is one of the strongest this favorite comedian has ever had.
 It includes Nella Bergen, Alfred Klein, Edmund Stanley, Alice Judson, Adine Bouvier and Mark Price.
-Mr. Hopper's engagement
+Mr. Hopper's engagement ends at the close of next week.
+NEW YORK EVENING SUN.

--NORTH AMERICAN

-JAN 7 1899

-olstance.